kcgith/Transcriber/README.md

 This is a React web based app used to transcribe and translate from Speech to Text.
 It uses web workers to run ML models in the browser.
-Uses Transformers.js from Huggingface
+Uses Transformers.js from Huggingface.

-No Cost and Unlimited
+No Cost and unlimited usage.

-Since the server runs locally on the browser there is no external cost for any APIs.
+Server runs locally on the browser, there is no external cost for any APIs.